School & Camp Stuff

 It's almost time to pack for sleepaway camp!
 While each camp requires different clothing and bedding that are specific to their camp, all kids may need similar "comfort gear" and accessories when they're at camp.
 These “extra” items aren’t included on the official camp packing lists, but they can help enhance your kid’s camp experience so they’re worth considering!

 Figuring out what those extra comfort items are can be overwhelming, but don’t worry, since I’m your Type A Mom friend I’m here to help!
-I’ve researched and compiled a list of ideas based on my experience, my kids’ experience, and my friends’ experiences, for you to consider packing for your kids.
-Hope this list helps simplify your camp packing and prep, and helps your kids have an amazing experience!
+I’ve researched and compiled a list of ideas based on my experience sending my kids to sleepaway camp, and asking my friends' kids lots of questions, for you to consider packing for your kids.
+Hope this list helps simplify your camp packing and prep so your kids have an amazing experience!

-These are some of the "extras" kids may need to bring to sleepaway camp!
+These are some of the "extras" kids love to bring to sleepaway camp!
 Cozy blanket, hair glitter, caboodle, crocs, fill-in-the-blank stationery, tape for hanging pictures, sleeping bag, lounge pillow, sticker album and stickers, towel wrap, Crazy Creek chair, friendship bracelet making kit, water bottle, durable water shoes, personalized stationery

 COZY BUNK ITEMS